Double Up Food Bucks

 Download a copy of this FAQ to make your market shopping experience easier.

 DUFB is a program with two goals: to help low-income families access fresher, healthy foods AND to support local farmers.
 By spending your DUFB on locally grown products, you’re helping local farmers boost their incomes, and that is great for the Iowa economy.
 You can still use your SNAP EBT Card benefits for other food items, like meats, cheeses, and fresh breads from the other market vendors.

 No, just come to the market and use your EBT Card.
 Go to the market central information booth to swipe your EBT Card.
 A staff member will help you and they will record the last few digits of your EBT Card account number – this is only so that we can track how many new customers are coming because of DUFB and how many times people come back.

 Keep them and use them next week!
 DUFB are not refundable because they’re free.
 Some people like to save up their DUFB for when their favorite fruit and vegetables are in season, and then buy large quantities to can or freeze.

 DUFB has a limited budget.
 We want as many people as possible to get the benefit of doubling their fruit and vegetable purchasing power, and the best way to do that is to limit the number of DUFB one person can get per market visit.
 You can come back every week to this market and you’ll get up to $10 matched at each and every visit from now through the end of October.

-DUFB must be redeemed at any of the 13 DUFB markets in Iowa.
-In our area this includes:
+DUFB must be redeemed at any of the 13 DUFB locations in Iowa (see list above)

 An EBT Card is the common name for the electronic benefits transfer (EBT) card used by recipients of federal food assistance benefits in Iowa.
 It has a picture of the Iowa horizon on it.
 SNAP, the Supplemental Nutrition Assistance Program is the new name for the federal food assistance program formerly called Food Stamps.